HOW TO USE THIS PIECE

 How Firm a Foundation

-Access the three-part variable voicing chart to see the voicing options that are available to sing this piece.
+Access the three-part variable voicing chart to see the available voicing options.

 Words are "K" from Rippon's Selection of Hymns, 1787